 What is Recyclable?

 The following items are recyclable through your hauler.
-See the poster to the right for more detailed information.

 - Paper - Cardboard (no larger than 36" in any direction), newspaper, magazines, catalogs, envelopes, junk mail, phone books, shredded paper (bagged in paper, not plastic)